Close Menu

 A. Persistent inflammation or persistent deformity of:

-1. One or more major peripheral joints in a lower extremity and medical documentation of at least one of the following:
+1. One or more major peripheral joints in a lower extremity and medical records of at least one of the following:

 1. A documented medical need for a walker, bilateral canes, or bilateral crutches or a wheeled and seated mobility device involving the use of both hands; or